There are three reasons why you might not be seeing Event names, Property names, or Property values in your dropdowns that you had before:

 If Refiring the Hidden Event or Property is Not Possible...

 If you’re not able to restore the hidden Event or Property by refiring it, which tends to be the simplest solution, there are other options:

 Manually resurface the data: Alter the URL, replacing an existing Event or Property with the one you’d like to see.

-- For Events, select one Event (not a Custom Event) from the Your Top Events dropdown in Segmentation.
-In this case, say you selected your Event called Searched, and you want to see your automatically hidden event called Registered.
+- For Events, select one Event (not a Custom Event) from the Your Top Events dropdown in Insights.
+In this case, say you selected your Event called "Searched", and you want to see your automatically hidden event called "Registered".
 The beginning of your URL will look something like this:

 Replace arb_event:Searched with arb_event:Registered, and now you will be able to see the data for that hidden Event.

 - For Properties or Property values, you can similarly select the Event you want to look at and then some other Property (in this case, say we’ve selected Browser, but we want to resurface our hidden Property Date of Payment).
 Find the Browser property in the URL, and replace it with the Property you want to see.
 For example:

 Export the data you need without the Mixpanel UI: If you want to see the data for an automatically hidden Events without leveraging the Mixpanel UI, you can export your project data to see historical data.